top of page

 Congressman Cory Booker provides internships to high schoolers in both his Newark and Camden offices.
 Internships are offered in three sessions: spring, summer, and fall.
 Interns gain firsthand experience working for one of the nation’s most influential members of Congress while assisting with general office work and constituent-focused tasks like attending local events, tracking opinions on issues, and conducting research.

-Ages: Rising Juniors
+Ages: Rising Senior

-Location: New Brunswick, NJ
+Location: New Brunswick, New Jersey

 Timeline: Summer

-Deadline: January 12, 2024
+Deadline: January 10

-The Governor’s School of New Jersey in Engineering & Technology is a free, residential, approximately four-week program held at Rutgers University School of Engineering.
+Although the Governor’s School of New Jersey in Engineering & Technology isn’t an internship per se, ambitious high schoolers will want to check out this free, residential, approximately four-week program held at Rutgers University School of Engineering.
 Participants take academic courses, engage in research and design projects, present a paper at a symposium, and visit local corporations.
-Students learn about potential career paths, connect with other talented and highly motivated high schoolers and mentors, and foster skills ranging from teamwork to entrepreneurship.
-This is an extremely competitive program, with only between 15% and 25% of applicants offered admission.
+Students also explore potential career paths, connect with other talented and highly motivated high schoolers and mentors, and develop skills ranging from teamwork to entrepreneurship.

 Ages: 15-19

-Location: Toms River, NJ
+Location: Toms River, New Jersey

 Timeline: Year-round